People of Naugatuck

 Institute of Electrical and Electronics Engineers

 Dr. Noble joined Motorola as Director of Research in 1940.
-His pioneering work on FM radio led to his development of the Motorola SCR-300 “walkie-talkie” back-pack radio used by the U.S. military during the WWII.
-These radios saw heavy use in the Pacific Theater, the Normandy invasion, the Italian campaign including Anzio, and was considered key equipment during the Battle of the Bulge.
-While at Motorola after the war he continued working on communications systems for public safety and the Army Signal Corps.
+His pioneering work on FM radio led to his development of the Motorola SCR-300 “walkie-talkie” backpack radio used by the U.S. military during World War II.
+These radios saw heavy use in the Pacific Theater, the Normandy invasion, the Italian campaign, including Anzio, and were considered key equipment during the Battle of the Bulge.
+While at Motorola after the war, he continued working on communications systems for public safety and the Army Signal Corps.

 During Dr. Noble’s time at Motorola he held a variety of positions including Director of Research; General Manager of the Communications Division; Vice President and Director of Motorola, Inc.; Vice President and Director in charge of the Communications Division; Group Executive Vice President and Vice Chairman of the Board and Chief Technical Officer of the Corporation.
 His designs and technical developments at Motorola led to the company becoming a major electronics and communication manufacturer.

-Dr. Noble held 9 patents, wrote many technical papers, sat on several technical committees and was an accomplished artist.
+Dr. Noble held nine patents, wrote many technical papers, sat on several technical committees, and was an accomplished artist.
 His artwork appeared on several book and magazine covers.
 He and his wife, Mary, had three sons and a daughter.
-Dr. Noble died in Arizona on February 16, 1980, at the age of 78.
+Dr. Noble died in Arizona on February 16, 1980, at 78.

-In 2001 the Board of Directors of the Institute of Electrical and Electronics Engineers (IEEE) started the ''IEEE Daniel E. Noble Award'' for individuals contributing to emerging technologies.
-It is a fitting award named for a man who developed many technologies used today.
+In 2001, the Board of Directors of the Institute of Electrical and Electronics Engineers (IEEE) started the ''IEEE Daniel E. Noble Award'' for individuals contributing to emerging technologies.
+It is a fitting award named after a man who developed many technologies that are used today.